-Once again we are proud to present our annual water quality report.
-This edition covers all testing completed from January through December 2018.
+The City of Pasco is proud to present our annual water quality report.
+This edition covers all testing completed from January through December 2020.
 We are pleased to tell you that our compliance with all state and federal drinking water laws remains exemplary.
 As in the past, we are committed to delivering the best quality drinking water.
 To that end, we remain vigilant in meeting the challenges of source water protection, water conservation, and community education while continuing to serve the needs of all of our water users.